 PEZ Ends Daily Distractions Gallery

 My inbox this week has been smattered with emails from readers wondering what happened to the Daily Distractions gallery.
-My short answer has been we’ve taken it down to work on a better way to cover women in cycling.
+My short answer has been we’ve taken it down as we adapt to our changing our social landscape.
 The long answer is …

 I launched the Daily Distractions gallery in 2002, as an idea to boost readership when we had none, and also because I built PEZ to showcase the sport of pro cycling as I wanted to see it myself.
 I wanted to show readers everything I’d seen myself at big races and grand tours, including the beautiful women.